PixelsBH/CabinCheck/README.md

-# cabin_check
+# Cabin Check

 Cabin Check helps students quickly find professors and check their real-time availability in their cabins, ensuring efficient campus communication.
 It also allows professors to check their schedules, add calender events, send reminders to students.

+This is a Flutter and React Project with Express.js and Node.js for backend and MongoDB Atlas for database.
 Currently it is made with the goal of helping students and professors of IIIT Kottayam.

 ## Installtion